hn5092/KAP-manual/en/security/column.en.md

 Before you set column-level access control for a user, please ensure that the user has the access control to the project.

+> Tips: The configuration of access control is impacted by BI frontend cache.

 ### Manage Column-level Access Control

 #### Add Restriction